Adewale1010/all-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script 12-combinations prints all possible combinations of two letters, except 00 Script 13-print_float prints a number with two decimal places, followed by a new line Script 100-decimal_to_hexadecimal converts a number from base 10 to base 16
+Script 12-combinations prints all possible combinations of two letters, except 00 Script 13-print_float prints a number with two decimal places, followed by a new line Script 100-decimal_to_hexadecimal converts a number from base 10 to base 16 Script 101-rot13 encodes and decodes text using the rot13 encryption.
+Assume ASCII